Fine Art Print Display and Care Recommendations

 If you live in a very humid area such as Florida, you may want to consider dry mounting.
 This is especially true for dark-toned photos, as I find the buckling to be more noticeable in the darker regions of a print.

-Nothing improve the appearance of art more than good lighting.
+Nothing improves the appearance of art more than good lighting.
 The gold standard for lighting a wall-mounted print is a ceiling-mounted spotlight, shining down on the print at about a 45° angle.
 While specialized art lights exist, inexpensive track lighting, available from your local home supply store, is more than adequate.
 Incandescent halogen bulbs are the best, but LED technology has improved greatly in recent years, and most brands of LED spotlights are now also quite good.

 If dedicated art lighting isn't possible, try to hang your print in a well-lit room.
 If you do intend to hang a print in a dimmer location, consider picking a lighter-toned print.